yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 ## Discounts

-A dedicated array of object (`additional_data.order.discounts`) allows you to specify the discounts that are included in the transaction.
+You can use the `additional_data.order.discounts` array to specify any discounts applied to the transaction.
+This field is intended for informational purposes only—the values listed in `discounts` should already be reflected in the final transaction amount and are not deducted separately.

-In the following example you can see a request that clarifies that a 500 USD tip amount is part of a 5000 USD final transaction.
-This field is for informational purposes, the `discounts` is already included in the final transaction amount and is not added separately.
+For example, the following request shows how to indicate that a $500 discount is included as part of a $5,000 total transaction amount.

 ```json Example
 curl --request POST \